Dragon Age: The Veilguard: Staff changes and post-release

 The long development led to many changes in staff and leadership.
 By December 3, 2020, Darrah had resigned from BioWare, replaced by BioWare Austin studio head Christian Dailey as executive producer.
 Goldman left BioWare by November 2021, and was replaced as Creative Director by John Epler.
 Dailey left BioWare in February 2022.
 Corinne Busche became game director thereafter, Benoit Houle director of product development, and Mac Walters production director.
-Walters in turn left BioWare in January 2023.
+Walters, in turn, left BioWare in January 2023.
 In March 2023, Darrah returned as a consultant for the game and the Mass Effect team joined the production of Veilguard, according to EA.

 In August 2023, BioWare laid off 50 people working on Veilguard and the next Mass Effect game; this included Mary Kirby who was one of the series' original writers and credited with "creating Varric and the Qunari".
 PC Gamer commented "that's not to say there are no veterans of the good old days left, but you're looking at a very different group of people than the one that made the studio's greatest hits".
-In October, seven of them sued BioWare for additional compensation, complaining that BioWare's non-disclosure agreements prevented them from adding their work on Veilguard to their portfolio.
+In October, seven of the laid-off workers sued BioWare for additional compensation, complaining that BioWare's non-disclosure agreements prevented them from adding their work on Veilguard to their portfolio.

 With the game's release in October 2024, active development of the game was ended in January 2025, aside from fixing game-breaking bugs should they arise.
-Unlike past installments, the game would receive no DLC nor any other major additional post-launch content.
+Unlike past installments, the game would receive no downloadable content (DLC) or any other major additional post-launch content.
 Veilguard game director Corinne Busche exited BioWare for a role at a different company.
 BioWare announced a company restructure on January 29, citing its focus on Mass Effect 5.
 As BioWare was no longer working on multiple titles, any staff that were not assigned to Mass Effect 5 were loaned to other studios under EA.
 This included writer Sheryl Chee, who joined Motive Studio, with EA later announcing that the shifts in staffing were permanent.
 Several members of the Veilguard team were terminated, including Trick Weekes and other long-term BioWare staff.
 The game was released on Xbox Game Pass in August 2025.